Center for Real Estate

 MIT CRE encourages interaction between members of the Professional Certificate in Real Estate Finance and Development, which provides an unparalleled opportunity for professionals and executives to obtain state-of-the-art insights and skills about the key factors and investment strategies driving real estate markets.
 By joining our professional program, students will further their understanding of the real estate development process.

-For further information about the MIT CRE, contact Lisa Thoma, associate director.
-For more information about the MSRED program, contact Patricia Nesti, MSRED program coordinator, Center for Real Estate, Room 9-343.
+For further information about the MIT CRE, contact Bettina Urcuioli, director of administration and finance.
+For more information about the MSRED program, contact Mary Hughes, MSRED academic administrator, Center for Real Estate, Room 9-343.